This article has been updated from a previous version.

 How do you plan to use your vehicle?

-How you use your vehicle also matters.
-If you're driving every day to and from work, as opposed to just a weekly grocery trip, there's a difference.
-The more frequently and the further you drive, the higher the risk of a collision.
+How often you drive also matters.
+Whether you drive every day to and from work or only for weekly grocery trips will make a difference on your premium.
+In the eyes of insurance companies, the more frequently and the further you drive, the higher your risk of a collision.

-Similarly, the less frequently you drive, the lower you can get your rates.
-For instance, maybe your work commute has changed due to the pandemic.
-This could mean you’re driving fewer kilometres annually, which would translate to lower rates.
-The less time you're spending on the road, the less chance you have of getting into a collision, so be sure to adjust your annual usage with your insurance provider as soon as possible.
+Therefore, the less frequently you drive, the lower you can potentially bring down your rates.
+For instance, maybe you’ve switched to commuting by transit.
+This could mean you’re driving fewer kilometres annually, which would translate to lower rates — just be sure to adjust your annual usage with your insurance provider as soon as possible.

 How much coverage are you looking for?

 Another factor to consider is how much coverage you want on your vehicle.
-The more you get, the higher your premium.
+The more coverage you opt for, the higher your premium.
 Fortunately, you can customize your policy and what kind of coverage you feel is most important for you.

-But first, it's important to know the difference between comprehensive and collision coverage, with the former covering damage caused by non-collision events, including theft, vandalism or a natural disaster.
-The latter, meanwhile, will cover the costs of damage to your car if it collides with another vehicle or object.
+It's important to know the difference between comprehensive and collision coverage.
+Comprehensive coverage covers damage caused by non-collision events, including theft, vandalism, or a natural disaster.
+Collision coverage, on the other hand, will cover the costs of damage to your car if it collides with another vehicle or object.

 What deductible are you willing to pay?

-Newer cars tend to be more expensive to insure because they're worth more, while used cars tend to be cheaper to replace, and therefore cost less to insure.
+Rounding out your estimated premium is the make and model of your car.
+Newer cars tend to be more expensive to insure because they're worth more.
+They also may have more expensive or harder to find parts, like touchscreens and backup cameras.
+Used cars tend to be cheaper to replace and repair, and therefore, cost less to insure.

 And lastly, if you decide to go green and buy an electric vehicle, you might pay slightly higher premiums because of the expensive replacement costs associated with the battery under the hood (and the fact that EVs are generally more expensive to buy than gas-powered vehicles).
-But on the other hand, you could get some type of “green discount” from your insurance provider for driving a hybrid or EV.
+But those costs might be offset by any “green discount” offered by your insurance provider for driving a hybrid or EV.

-Different insurance companies offer different insurance rates for different cars, and you might be paying more just because of the one you've chosen, so be sure to shop around.
+Different insurance companies offer different insurance rates for different cars based on different data.
+You might find yourself paying higher premiums simply because of the company you've chosen, so be sure to shop around.
 Consider those that have better reputations, pay attention to customer reviews, and compare car insurance rates in your area.

 About the author